Best tools

 Cons

-• - Newer brand than incumbents
+• - Newer platform than the incumbents

 #2